alexandrepalaoro/hemo-viscosity/README.md

 In the columns we have the variables, in rows we have the individuals.
 We obtained mean values by averaging the individuals of the species.

-COLUMN A: species - the hawkmoth species
+COLUMN A: species - the hawkmoth species <br>
 COLUMN B: m.visc - mean viscosity for the species, in mPa*s.
 We measured viscosity using magnetic rotational spectroscopy (MRS).
 For a full description of how it was measured, please check the main manuscript.
 COLUMN C: visc.std - standard deviation of the viscosity for the species COLUMN D: body length - mean distance between the distal end of the abdomen and the distal end of the head.
 Unit: cm